BillieBobbel23/simple-colors-scss/README.md

 ## Extending

-Extending and modifying simple-colors is easy, write your own functions or mixins or simply convert some existing logic easily.
+Extending and modifying simple-colors is easy, write your own functions or mixins or pipe it into your setup directly.

 ## Development edition